 - Messenger replaces E-Mail, SMS, MMS and Mailbox

 - Careful Selection of the Instant Messaging Service

 Instant Messaging more popular than E‑Mail

-So for some the good old e-mail is the favourite medium, for others the telephone and those who can rarely meet friends/relatives in person (e.g. due to long distance) may use video calls (became affordable through mobile messengers).
+For some, e-mail is the favourite means of communication, for others the telephone and those who are rarely able to meet friends/relatives in person, e.g. due to long distances, may use video calls (only mobile messengers made these affordable for everyone).

 The first Internet-wide instant messaging service is ICQ, which was launched in 1996. instant messaging is a very widespread form of telecommunication, especially as a substitute for SMS (Short Message Service) in mobile telephony (associated with additional costs on the part of the network providers).

 I didn't use IM back then.
 My favourite means of communication was e-mail.
 This was also because e-mail programmes are similar to the message editors of FidoNet, which I daily used long before the invention of the WWW.
 Even back then, the message editor GoldEd was more convenient than e-mail clients.

 Few mail servers are configured to transmit e-mails only if the recipient's mail server also uses transport encryption!

 Since then, security-conscious people prefer to communicate via data-saving messenger apps, even if there is actually no need for chat or video telephony.

 Messenger replaces E-Mail, SMS, MMS and Mailbox